aws-ia/ecs-blueprints/examples/blue-green-deployment/README.md

 The Server folder contains the code to run the backend.
 This code is written in Node.js and uses the port 80 in the deployed version, but when run localy it uses port 3001.

+The server runs behind an internal load balancer, which avoids external access for security reasons.

 Swagger was also implemented in order to document the APIs.
-The Swagger endpoint is provided as part of the Terraform output, you can grab the output link and access it through a browser.
+The Swagger endpoint is provided as part of the Terraform output, it is an internal-facing link, so if feeling adventurous you can test the swagger documentation from within the containers.

 The server exposes 3 endpoints:
 - /status: serves as a dummy endpoint to know if the server is up and running.
 This one is used as the health check endpoint by the AWS ECS resources